DocumentationAPI Reference

 Authentication

-Requests made to the Session API and the Order API are authorized using HTTP Basic Authorization.
+Requests sent to the Session API and the Order API are authorized using HTTP Basic Authorization.
 The API username and password supplied to you by Reach are used to create the Authorization header key/value pair.

 📘